On the Wrong Trek: Laurel and Hardy cameo

+At the start of the journey they consider taking on hitchhikers and see Stan and Oliver on the side of the road thumbing a lift (both, however, are thumbing in opposite directions until Hardy notices, slapping Laurel).
+Oliver is sitting on some luggage and Stan is standing, holding an umbrella.
+Charley remarks that they look like horse thieves, drives by and scratches the top of his head in the same way that Stan does in all of his films.
+They appear on screen for 13 seconds.
+This scene was filmed on South Robertson Blvd at the entrance to the Hal Roach Studios ranch.
+Today, Hillsboro Avenue is located where the entrance to the ranch used to be.
+The gas station scene was filmed at 9850 Exposition Blvd in the Palms section of Los Angeles.

 Production

 The film was released on April 18, 1936.
 It was the last two-reel short made in the Charley Chase series for Hal Roach.

 Dave Lord Heath thinks the film is unfairly and inaccurately regarded as an official part of the Laurel and Hardy film series by some.
 The film has its great moments, including a surprise couple of cameos, but also has a slow segment (Chase singing with a bunch of hobos) which completely brings the film to a crashing halt.